dineshxo/weather_dio_riverpod/README.md

 ## Overview

 A sleek and intuitive weather application built with Flutter, designed to provide real-time weather updates and forecasts.
-This app leverages the OpenWeatherMap API to deliver accurate weather information based on user-selected locations.

 ## Features

 - **Current Weather:** View real-time weather conditions for your location.
-- **Hourly Forecast:** Get hourly updates on weather conditions throughout the day.
+- **Hourly Forecast:** Get 3 hourly updates on weather conditions throughout the day.
 - **Daily Forecast:** Check the weather forecast for the upcoming days.
 - **Favorites:** Save and manage your favorite locations for quick access to weather updates.
 - **Dark & Light Themes:** Switch between dark and light mode for an optimal viewing experience.

 ## Getting Started

 This project is a starting point for a Flutter application.